halelab/GBS-SNP-CROP/README.md

 The GBS SNP Calling Reference Optional Pipeline (GBS-SNP-CROP) is executed via a sequence of [seven Perl scripts][4] that integrate custom parsing and filtering procedures with well-known, vetted bioinformatic tools, giving the user full access to all intermediate files.
 By employing a novel strategy of SNP calling based on the correspondence of within-individual to across-population patterns of polymorphism, the pipeline is able to identify and distinguish high-confidence SNPs from both sequencing and PCR errors.
 The pipeline adopts a clustering strategy to build a population-tailored "Mock Reference" using the same GBS data for downstream SNP calling and genotyping.
 Designed for libraries of either paired-end (PE) or single-end (SE) reads of arbitrary lengths, GBS-SNP-CROP maximizes data usage by eliminating unnecessary data culling due to imposed length uniformity requirements.
 GBS-SNP-CROP is a complete bioinformatics pipeline developed primarily to support curation, research, and breeding programs wishing to utilize GBS for the cost-effective genome-wide characterization of plant genetic resources, mainly in the absence of a reference genome.
 The pipeline, however, can also be used when a reference genome is available, either as a standalone analysis or as a complement to reference-based analyses via alternative pipelines (e.g. TASSEL-GBS) or indeed its own reference-independent analysis.

 ### Important Notes
-**New Version v.2.1** (03/08/2017)

-A new version 2.1 will be released within few weeks accomplishing an indel functionality, allowing both SNPs and Indels calls.

 **Additional Trimmomatic flag recommended and error fix** (24/02/2017)

 GBS-SNP-CROP users, please make note of the following important announcements: